Matt LaPorta: Professional career

-2007 draft
+Milwaukee Brewers

+Minor leagues

-LaPorta was drafted by the Milwaukee Brewers with the seventh overall pick of the 2007 MLB Draft.
-The Milwaukee Brewers agreed on June 25 to a contract with LaPorta, giving him a signing bonus of approximately $2 million.
+LaPorta was drafted by the Milwaukee Brewers with the seventh overall pick of the 2007 Major League Baseball draft.
+On June 25, the Brewers agreed to a contract with LaPorta, giving him a signing bonus of approximately $2 million.

-2007 season

-After rehabilitating his leg, LaPorta was sent to the Brewers Rookie League Affiliate, the Helena Brewers.
+After rehabilitating his leg, LaPorta was sent to the Brewers' rookie-level affiliate, the Helena Brewers.
 In his first at-bat as a professional player, LaPorta hit a home run.
 He played 7 games with Helena in left field and as the designated hitter.
-Then in August, he was moved up to the Brewers Single-A affiliate, the West Virginia Power.
-Laporta had success playing Single-A ball, hitting 10 home runs in 23 games during the regular season.
+Then in August, LaPorta was moved up to the Brewers' Single-A affiliate, the West Virginia Power.
+Laporta enjoyed success with the club, hitting 10 home runs in 23 games during the regular season.
 Like in Helena, he played mostly left field and designated hitter.
 The Power went on to make the South Atlantic League playoffs and advanced to the finale, but lost to the Columbus Catfish in a best of 5 series.
 LaPorta was selected by the Brewers to represent them in the Arizona Fall League.
 He played with the Mesa Solar Sox for 30 games, and hit 6 home runs during that time, which was tied for the most in the league.

-2008 season

 In January, the Brewers announced that LaPorta would be invited to spring training.
 On the opening day game for the Huntsville Stars, LaPorta hit a grand slam.
 By May, some wondered whether LaPorta might be the next Ryan Braun.
 Through June 13, 2008, LaPorta was leading the Southern League in home runs with 20 and was batting .288 with 66 RBI.

+Cleveland Indians

-On July 7, 2008, LaPorta was traded to the Cleveland Indians organization along with three other Brewers minor league players in exchange for left-handed starting pitcher CC Sabathia.
-Upon his arrival in Akron, Cleveland's Double-A affiliate, he switched from right to left field.
-He made his first appearance with the club on July 9.
+On July 7, 2008, LaPorta was traded to the Cleveland Indians along with Zach Jackson, Rob Bryson, and Michael Brantley in exchange for left-handed starting pitcher CC Sabathia.
+Upon his arrival to the Akron Aeros, Cleveland's Double-A affiliate, he switched from right to left field.
+LaPorta made his first appearance with the club on July 9.
 LaPorta was selected to play in the Futures Game on July 13 for Team USA.
 On July 16, LaPorta was one of 24 players selected to represent the United States in the 2008 Beijing Olympics.

 Before the Olympics, Team USA competed in exhibition games against Canada.
 LaPorta had three home runs and five RBIs in the four games against Canada.
 USA began play in the Olympics on August 13 against Korea.